360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Method

 \subsection{ODI SR}

-The omnidirectional images contain not only the complete structural details of the surroundings, but also rich textural details in the scenes.
+The omnidirectional images contain not only the complete structural details of the surroundings but also rich textural details in the scenes.
 However, the enriched textural details can interfere with the smoothness of predicted depth maps~\cite{Ai2023HRDFuseM3, Jiang2021UniFuseUF,karsch2014depth}.
 Therefore, directly transferring knowledge from the ODI SR task degrades the depth estimation performance~(See Tab.~\ref{table:ablation-share}).
 Inspired by the recent progress of uncertainty-driven image super-resolution~\cite{ning2021uncertainty}, which demonstrates that regions with high uncertainty are often matched with high-frequency regions, we introduce the uncertainty estimation to the ODI SR task.
 By doing so, the regions that carry more structural knowledge can be emphasized, which is beneficial to reconstruct more structural details in the HR depth estimation task.
-Specifically, as shown in Fig.~\ref{fig:framework}, we employ the commonly-used EDSR-baseline~\cite{lim2017enhanced} as the feature extractor to process the LR ODI $I_{\mathrm{LR}}$, and utilize two individual groups of convolutional layers with ELU activation functions~\cite{Clevert2015FastAA} to output LR features for the RGB part $F_{\mathrm{LR}}^{\mathrm{RGB}}$ and uncertainty part$F_{\mathrm{LR}}^{\mathrm{U}}$, respectively.
-Then, $F_{\mathrm{LR}}^{\mathrm{RGB}}$ and $F_{\mathrm{LR}}^{\mathrm{U}}$ are up-sampled by CIIFs with parameters $g_{\beta}$ and $g_{\theta}$ to generate HR features $F_{\mathrm{HR}}^{\mathrm{RGB}}$ and $F_{\mathrm{HR}}^{\mathrm{U}}$, respectively.
+Specifically, as shown in Fig.~\ref{fig:framework}, we utilize the feature extractor to process the LR ODI $I_{\mathrm{LR}}$ and utilize two groups of convolutional layers with ELU activation functions~\cite{Clevert2015FastAA} to output LR features for the RGB part $F_{\mathrm{LR}}^{\mathrm{RGB}}$ and uncertainty part $F_{\mathrm{LR}}^{\mathrm{U}}$, respectively.
+Then, $F_{\mathrm{LR}}^{\mathrm{RGB}}$ is up-sampled by CIIF with parameters $g_{\rho}$ to generate HR features $F_{\mathrm{HR}}^{\mathrm{RGB}}$.
+Similarly, $F_{\mathrm{LR}}^{\mathrm{U}}$ is up-sampled by CIIF with parameters $g_{\theta}$ to generate HR features $F_{\mathrm{HR}}^{\mathrm{U}}$.
 We then describe the components of CIIF that achieve the feature up-sampling process.